-In April 2013, Options conducted a "World Check" search on Mr C. The check did not reveal anything adverse.
+In September 2013, Carey conducted a "World Check" search on Mr C. The check did not reveal anything adverse.

-Due diligence carried out by Options on Salinas Sea
+Due diligence carried out by Options on Salinas Seas

-As I understand it Options carried out checks on the Salinas Sea investment in 2010.
-It concluded Salinas Sea was eligible for investment in a pension scheme.
-It also decided as a result of that review that all investors in its SIPPs should complete its 'Alternative Investment Member Declaration & Indemnity.
+As I understand it, Options carried out checks on the Salinas Sea investment in 2010.
+It concluded it was eligible for investment in a pension scheme.
+It also decided as a result of that review that all investors in its SIPPs should complete its Alternative Member Declaration and Indemnity.

-I have seen a review of the Special Purpose Vehicle version of the investment carried out by a third party in April 2012 (before Mr Q's investment in Salinas Sea) which was provided to Options.
+I have seen a review of the Special Purpose Vehicle version of the investment carried out by a third party in April 2012 (ie before Mr W's application) which was provided to Options.
 It includes a suggestion that SIPP operators obtain an acknowledgement from scheme members of the high risk, illiquid nature of the investment.
-And "where scheme members are not transacting this through an FSA authorised adviser, the SIPP operator may wish to obtain a copy of the [high net worth]/sophisticated investor certificate."
+And "where the member is not investing through an FSA authorised investor, the SIPP operator may wish to obtain a copy of the high net worth/sophisticated investor certificate."

-I will refer to the declaration mentioned above again later in this decision.
+I will refer to that Declaration again below.
 It is enough to say here that because of its checks upon the Salinas Sea investment, Options referred to the investment as an unregulated alternative investment considered high risk and speculative.